Hans Lambers

 Johannes Thieo (Hans) Lambers (born 1950) is a Dutch-Australian botanist and research scientist.
 He holds positions as Emeritus Professor at the University of Western Australia, Distinguished Professor at the China Agricultural University, Strategic Scientist at Beijing Forestry University and Editor-in-Chief of the Plant and Soil Journal.
 His research primarily focusses on plant ecophysiology and plant-soil interactions.
 Lambers has been listed on the list of Highly Cited Researchers in the fields of Plant and Animal Science and Agricultural Sciences since 2002.
-He was elected as a Fellow of the Royal Netherlands Academy of Arts and Science in 2003 and of the Australian Academy of Science in 2012.
+He was elected as a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 2003 and of the Australian Academy of Science in 2012.

 Career

 Hans Lambers completed his PhD at the University of Groningen in 1979.
 In 1985 he was appointed Professor of Ecophysiology at the Utrecht University in the Netherlands.
 In 1998 he moved to Perth, Australia where he was appointed as Professor of Plant Biology and Ecology at the University of Western Australia (UWA).
 Lambers led and published research into mineral-nutrition strategies of native Australian plants and crop and pasture species growing on the region's nutrient-poor soils.
 Lambers has been Editor-in-Chief of Plant and Soil, an international journal on plant-soil relationships since 1992.